AuthenticPaulMeyers/AuthenticPaulMeyers/README.md

 * I like creating, breaking and maintaining backend stuff.
 * I am interested in learning new things that involves tech and software development especially backend stuff.
 * I enjoy learning through online platforms such as `Youtube`, `freeCodeCamp`, `Edx`, `Coursera`, and `Udemy`.
-* On my free time i enjoy listening to coding tutorials on `Youtube`.
+* On my free time i enjoy listening to tech podcats especially on tech startups on `Youtube`.

 ## Work Experience
 * Looking forward to collaborate on backend projects specifically using `Python`.